zavetsec/Invoke-ADSecurityAudit/README.md

 The script is **100% read-only**.
 It generates standard LDAP queries comparable to normal workstation domain activity.
 No `Set-AD*`, `New-AD*`, or `Remove-AD*` operations are used anywhere.

-- **Negligible load:** single-object lookups (KRBTGT, domain root, MAQ, SYSVOL file reads)
+- **Negligible load:** single-object lookups (KRBTGT, domain root, MAQ)
+- **Light load:** SYSVOL file reads for GPP and GPO settings (Checks 19, 22)
-- **Moderate load:** filtered user/computer enumeration — Full mode only, checks 10–13
+- **Moderate load:** filtered user/computer enumeration — Full mode only, Checks 10–13
-- **ACL reads:** `Get-ACL` on up to ~13 specific DN paths (check 21)
+- **ACL reads:** `Get-ACL` on up to ~13 specific DN paths (Checks 9, 21)

 Safe to run during business hours.
-For very large domains in Full mode, off-peak is still recommended.
+For very large domains in Full mode, off-peak is recommended.

 ---

 ## Notes

 - `LastLogonDate` is replicated on a best-effort basis (~14-day cycle).
 Accounts may appear stale even if recently active on a different DC.
-- Checks 9 and 21 require elevated AD read permissions.
-Without them both skip gracefully with a warning.
+- Checks 9 and 21 (DCSync rights, ACL anomalies) require Domain Admin or equivalent.
+Without sufficient rights both skip gracefully with a console warning.
-- Check 15 (GPO) requires the Group Policy Management Console (GPMC) module.
-Skipped with a warning if absent.
+- Check 15 (GPO enumeration) requires the GPMC PowerShell module.
+Skipped silently if absent — Check 22 covers critical settings without it.
-- LAPS check uses legacy `ms-Mcs-AdmPwdExpirationTime`.
-Windows LAPS (2023+) uses a different schema attribute — extend if needed.
+- LAPS check (12) uses legacy `ms-Mcs-AdmPwdExpirationTime`.
+Windows LAPS (2023+) stores the password under a different attribute — extend if needed.
+- DCSync and ACL checks correctly filter out built-in legitimate principals, including their Russian-language names on Russian-locale Windows installations.

 ---